ReproNim/neurodocker/docs/user_guide/quickstart.rst

 .. code-block:: bash

+    # creating a new empty directory
     mkdir docker-example
     cd docker-example
+    # saving the output of neurodocker command in a file: Dockerfile
     neurodocker generate docker --pkg-manager apt \
         --base-image neurodebian:buster \
         --ants version=2.3.4 \
         --miniconda version=latest conda_install="nipype notebook" \
         --user nonroot > Dockerfile
+    # building a new image using the Dockerfile (use --file <dockerfile_name> option if other name is used)
     docker build --tag nipype-ants .

 Then, you can start a Jupyter Notebook with the following command.
 This will mount